-How do you write a Project Design Tips document?
+How to write my Project Design Tips document

 Commercial sites must do everything possible to establish trust (full disclosures and policies, contact information, secure ordering, professional look, third party endorsements and testimonials).
 Many of the best sites on the Internet are content laden - useful information which is freely distributed.
 Include information relevant to your audience (i.e. how-to articles, tips and tricks, industry related news, etc. Your most qualified leads will most likely come from non-web advertising and/or highly targeted on-line advertising first, links from related websites second and search engines will be the third source of leads.

 You must take advantage of all these marketing methods and keep up with trends in the industry.
 Push content has come and gone, banner advertising and pay per click programs are becoming obsolete, affiliate programs are now in.
 It is necessary to keep up with the rapidly changing face of the Internet.
 Website traffic starts slowly at a new site, builds, plateaus and then declines.